cadigatt/cadigatt.github.io/support/numbery.md

 You can easily turn hyphenation on or off from the main screen.
 Tap on Settings and then Converter Settings and the option is there.

 ### British English?
-American English?
+US English?
 Aren't they the same?

 In the US, numbers are often written without 'and' or commas, whereas in other parts of the English-speaking world, they are used.
 Other than that the numbers should be the same.

+For example:

+- one thousand, two hundred and twenty-one (British English)
+- one thousand two hundred twenty-one (US English)